Crashino/Dark-Knight-Arena/README.md

 To download the game,you must have Windows 8,Windows 8.1,Windows 10 or Windows 11.

 ----- 💾 Game Download -----
-To download the game,go on the official mediafire page: https://mega.nz/file/uWJlwKAY#WI2nhiw5jG2kCg5ZG5Ad_fDYNkMB3DVvzolYM9RBbow
+To download the game,go on the official download page: https://mega.nz/file/uWJlwKAY#WI2nhiw5jG2kCg5ZG5Ad_fDYNkMB3DVvzolYM9RBbow
 Then,run "Dark Knight Arena.exe" and do your setup,you will have to choose a folder where to install it.
 If the game cannot run,try to disable your anti virus.

 DOWNLOAD THE GAME ONLY FROM THIS LINK,IF SOMEONE GIVES YOU A DIFFERENT LINK IT MAY CONTAIN A MALWARE.

-📍 Contact Me For Help:
+📍 Contact Me For Help Or For Asking Any Question:
 Discord: zeriumwashere_99

 🎮 For a little preview,here is the game icon